Trip Report: Weekend Away in McCarthy and Kennicott

 - This area is remote and gas stations limited.
 Know your car's miles per tank and top off wherever you can.
 Also, only Alaska 4x4 rentals are permitted on the McCarthy Road (not standard rentals).

-- Stop at the Wrangell-St. Elias National Park Visitor Center in Copper Center to pick up a free McCarthy Road Audio Tour (CD) to play while you drive.
+- Stop at the Wrangell-St. Elias National Park Visitor Center in Copper Center to get the low down on current road conditions.

 - Spend at least two nights in McCarthy/Kennicott, three if you have the time.
 There's much to see.